 Maybe This is the Worst Thing About Dust

-Dust and dirt in the carpet is most dangerous for infants, because they inhale twice the dust that adults do.
+Dust and dirt in the carpet are most dangerous for infants because they inhale twice the dust that adults do.
 Children also have more phthalates, which are found in plastic products and linked to reproductive problems.

 In fact, infants living in an urban home have in their bodies the amount of Benzo(a)pyrene that would come from smoking three cigarettes.